mattrussell2/gradescope-autograder/README.md

 * The `Docker` method is more streamlined once it's setup.
 After uploading the container, for every assignment, you can point Gradescope to the container on `Dockerhub` - no `.zip` file uploading required.
 And, if you make minor changes to the setup script, usually rebuilding the container is very fast.
 All of the steps to do the building and deploying of the container are done in a script for you.
 If you already use `Docker`, will be interested in tweaking the `Docker` container's build settings (`clang` version, etc.) or are feeling adventurous, go for this option.

 ## Autograding `.git` Repo
 Regardless of whether you use the `.zip` method or the `Docker` method, you will need to create a `git` repository for your autograder.
-This repository will be used by the autograding container; each time a code is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will do the bulk of the work running the tests and producing results.
+This repository will be used by the autograding container; whenever an assignment is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will do run the tests and produce the results for Gradescope.
 So, if you don't currently have a repository related to course material, please make one.
-We suggest using `gitlab` for this: go to https://gitlab.cs.tufts.edu, and login with `LDAP`, using your Tufts eecs `utln` and password.
+We suggest using `gitlab` for this: go to https://gitlab.cs.tufts.edu and login with `LDAP` using your Tufts eecs `utln` and password.
 Then create a new repository from scratch.
 You do not need a `README`.
 Now, in your terminal:
 ```
 mkdir your-repo-name